CenturyLinkCloud/PublicKB/Lumen Edge Private Cloud/Security/site-to-site-vpn.md

 }}}

 ### Description
-This KB article steps through the process to stand up a Site-to-Site VPN between Lumen Private Cloud on VMware Cloud Foundation™ (CPC on vCF) and Lumen Cloud (CLC).
+This KB article steps through the process to stand up a Site-to-Site VPN between Lumen Private Cloud on VMware Cloud Foundation™ (LPC on VCF) and Lumen Cloud (CLC).

 ### Prerequisites
-* CPC on vCF account
+* LPC on VCF account
 * CLC account
 * Local Endpoint (Public IP for IPsec VPN on the CPC on vCF side)
 * Local Subnets in CIDR format (local networks to be accessible to IPsec VPN on the CPC on vCF side)